sudomateo/website/content/posts/observability-companies-to-watch-in-2024.md

 Axiom's pricing model is based on ingest, measured in GiB/month.
 I like this pricing model because it's predictable and meets companies where they are in their observability journey.
-Companies can migrate from high volume, narrow structured log events to lower volume, wide structued log events without worrying about increasing their bill.
+Companies can migrate from high volume, narrow structured log events to lower volume, wide structured log events without worrying about increasing their bill.

 ### Things to Improve